 “You can have brilliant ideas, but if you can’t get them across, those ideas won’t get you anywhere.”
 Lee Iacocca

 Studies show that people who love public speaking actually make more money than those who do not.
 Successful leaders are successful communicators.
-If you are an entrepreneur, you will need to communicate effectively with your customers but also with your business associates, employees and suppliers.
-If you are climbing the corporate ladder, you will need those communication skills in order to show your superiors that you can handle management position.
-Once there, you will need them in order to lead the employees or team you are managing.
+If you are an entrepreneur, you will need to communicate effectively with your customers but also with your business associates, employees, and suppliers.
+If you are climbing the corporate ladder, you will need those communication skills to show your superiors that you can handle management position.
+Once there, you will need them to lead the employees or team you are managing.
 In fact, more and more companies are looking for effective communication skills in hiring and promoting employees.
 Management styles in the 21st century require leading employees than delegating responsibility.

-Leadership requires self confidence, personal presence, credibility, ability to persuade and explain, understanding of others, interaction and learning effectiveness which all require good communication skills.
+Leadership requires self-confidence, personal presence, credibility, ability to persuade and explain, understanding of others, interaction and learning effectiveness which all require good communication skills.